All-Realms-Are-Safe/realmsplus-bridge/README.md

 ---

 ## Script Events Sent by the Bot (INBOUND)
-### `realmsplus:ready`
-Indicates that the bot has successfully joined the game and is ready for communication.

 ### `realmsplus:configUpdate`
 Sends JSON data to update the world database (`worldDB`).